JeremieLitzler/extension-digital-gardener/README.md

 You can have several entries with the same URL chunk but different time ranges.

+You cannot disable the website blocker while keeping the extension because I feel that it will allow you to cheat.

 You can :

 - [x] Add as many websites as possible